Clojure MCP: REPL-Driven Development with AI Assistance

 I would start by stating a problem and then chatting with the LLM to

 interactively design a solution.
-You can ask Claude to "propose" a
+You can ask Claude to "present a solution for my review".

 Iterate on that a bit then have it either: